 At the museum’s interactive exhibits, you’ll see dive paraphernalia and relics recovered from the bottom of the ocean.
 You’ll also learn how technology has helped researchers discover new species and document underwater environments.

-After checking out the diving exhibits, be sure to head over to the museum’s aquarium to dazzle at its colorful tropical fish collection.
+After checking out the diving exhibits, head over to the museum’s aquarium to dazzle at its colorful tropical fish collection.

 Florida Keys National Marine Sanctuary

 To dazzle at the ocean’s most spectacular wonders, venture into the Florida Keys National Marine Sanctuary.
-The marine park covers a whopping 2,900 square nautical miles.
+One of the top Key Largo attractions, the marine park covers a whopping 2,900 square nautical miles.
 It comprises the Florida Coral Reef, extensive seagrass beds, mangrove-lined islands, and over 6,000 species of marine life.
 The sanctuary also hides shipwrecks and other significant archeological treasures.

-Time your visit to Marker 88 to enjoy a beautiful sunset while sipping on a fine sundowner.
+Time your visit to Marker 88 to enjoy a beautiful sunset while sipping fine sundowner cocktails.
 On the eclectic menu, you’ll find both exotic flavors and more familiar local ones.